Broholm

 Origin & History

-The Broholmer belongs to the breeds Danish origin.
+The Broholmer is one of the original Danish breeds.
 The history of the Broholmer goes back a long way.
-The dogs are said to be already in the 1880s popular hunters and guards of the people.
-This is indicated by several drawings and stories.
+The dogs are said to have been popular as hunters and guards as early as the 1880s.
+Numerous drawings and stories point to this.

-Until it came to the development of modern firearms in society, dogs were used for hunting in many ways.
-Here they drove the game by rapid pursuits close enough to the hunter until he was able to shoot the prey.
+Until the development of modern firearms, dogs were used for hunting in a variety of ways.
+They chased the game so close to the hunter that he was able to kill the prey.

-In these times, the Broholmer was also popular as a Watchdog and House and court representative held.
-With the progress in the weapons industry and the later Second World War, the breed became quiet.
+During this time, the Broholmer was also often kept as a guard dog and representative of the house and farm.
+With the development of the arms industry and later with the Second World War, the breed became quiet.

-The Danish people then decided to save the Broholmer.
-With the help of targeted, careful breeding, they finally managed to save the breed from extinction.
-For the Danes, the Broholmer has a considerable importance anyway.
+The Danish people decided to save the Broholmer.
+Through targeted and careful breeding, it was finally possible to save the breed from extinction.
+The Broholmer was of great importance to the Danes anyway.

 The breed was considered the favorite of the Danish King Frederik VVI.
-At that time, dogs were kept at the royal court and had a corresponding position in society.
+The dogs were kept at the royal court and had a corresponding position in society.

-Today, the responsible breeding club is still trying hard to preserve the breed.
-Nevertheless, the number of Broholmers is comparatively small.
+Today, the responsible breeding association is still very keen to preserve the breed.
+Nevertheless, the number of Broholmers is comparatively low.

-The pretty dogs occur only rarely.
-Here in Germany, the Broholmer is also not very well known.
-On average, only about 10-20 puppies are born per year.
+These beautiful dogs are rarely seen.
+Even in Germany, the Broholmer is not very well known.
+On average, only 10-20 puppies are born each year.

 The Broholmer was finally recognized as a breed by the FCI in 1982.